pal03377/master-thesis/thesis.typ

 ) <subsystemDecompositionAthena>

 === CoFee Module
-We largely keep the architecture of the CoFee module as proposed by Bernius and Michel~#cite("cofee", "cofee2", "atheneLoadBalancer").
+We largely keep the architecture of the CoFee module as proposed by Bernius et al.~#cite("cofee", "cofee2") and Michel~@atheneLoadBalancer.
 Notably, Michel contributed a _Load Balancer_ that efficiently distributes incoming requests among the CoFee modules for _Segmentation_, _Embedding_, and _Clustering_~@atheneLoadBalancer.
-Unfortunately, the load balancer is highly coupled with the CoFee modules, which is why we cannot use it in Athena directly.
+The load balancer is highly coupled with the CoFee modules, which is why we cannot use it in Athena directly.
 To enhance compatibility, we introduce a _Module Adapter_ that provides a unified interface for the CoFee module to the Athena system.

 Both the existing CoFee module and the new Module Adapter are based on the FastAPI framework.

 #figure(
   image("figures/subsystem-decomposition-cofee-module.svg", width: 80%),
-  caption: [Subsystem decomposition of the CoFee Module, inspired by similar diagrams in @cofee and @atheneLoadBalancer], ) <subsystemDecompositionCoFee>
+  caption: [Subsystem decomposition of the CoFee Module, inspired by similar diagrams in @cofee and @atheneLoadBalancer.
+The source code of the Athena-CoFee subsystem is available at https://github.com/ls1intum/Athena-CoFee.], ) <subsystemDecompositionCoFee>

 === Artemis Server